django/channels/docs/tutorial/part_1.rst

 .. code-block:: text

+    Watching for file changes with StatReloader
     Performing system checks...

     System check identified no issues (0 silenced).

-    You have 13 unapplied migration(s).
+    You have 18 unapplied migration(s).
 Your project may not work properly until you apply the migrations for app(s): admin, auth, contenttypes, sessions.
     Run 'python manage.py migrate' to apply them.

-    February 18, 2018 - 22:08:39
+    October 21, 2020 - 18:49:39
-    Django version 1.11.10, using settings 'mysite.settings'
+    Django version 3.1.2, using settings 'mysite.settings'
     Starting development server at http://127.0.0.1:8000/
     Quit the server with CONTROL-C.